The Law Offices of Scott Sobol

 For this part, you need to make sure you review all of the emails and notifications you’ve received regarding the claim.
 If any of the emails or notifications are not clear, you can call your provider for more information.
 Remember to be persistent, this shows the insurance company that you are serious about your claim.
 Also, get to know the company’s appeal process, this way you make sure you’re submitting the appeal on time and any other paperwork that’s needed.

 Keep a detailed record of your claim denial and the whole process you’ve gone through to see if they need to escalate the issue to a higher level.
 Takedown names and write down everything the insurance representatives say.
 Furthermore, remember that you can always ask for help.
-Handling the denial of a claim can be a very frustrating process, but just remember that no matter how frustrated you are, you can always ask for help.
+Handling the denial of a claim can be a very frustrating process, but just remember that no matter how frustrated you are, you can ask for help from a personal injury lawyer.

 LEGALLY REVIEWED BY: